dobsondev/alexs-archive/README.md

 > When deploying your application behind a reverse proxy, you’ll need to set `AUTH_TRUST_HOST` equal to `true`.
 This tells Auth.js to trust the `X-Forwarded-Host` header from the reverse proxy.
 Auth.js will automatically infer this to be true if we detect the environment variable indicating that your application is running on one of the supported hosting providers.

 Other than that, deploying the application will mostly depend on which platform you choose to use to deploy.

+## Create T3 App

+This is a proud [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
+The [T3 Stack](https://create.t3.gg/) is awesome and I highly recommend you check it out and consider using it for your fullstack development needs.

 ### Learn More